Updated: Jul 9

 The nature of today’s schools: When I see the endless marches of repetition and compliance required of students today, even in the so-called “good schools,” I completely sympathize with students who look at this offer and opt out.
 Maybe boys find school unmotivating because it’s entirely reasonable to find drudgery unmotivating.
 And maybe they’re less interested in college in part because the prospect of continuing that experience for four more years, at great cost, doesn’t sound so appealing.
 Of course, girls have to live with this system as well, but they seem to fare better in it.
 Uninspired repetition is bad for them, too, but maybe not as bad as it is for boys.

 Attitudes towards compliance: In popular culture and elsewhere, we celebrate males who break all the rules and succeed anyway, sometimes by dumb luck.
-Our heroes are athletes and artists who don’t care what you think Even our politics have shifted such that anyone who works within the system is rightly suspected of losing touch with regular people.
+Our heroes are athletes, artists who don’t care what you think, and movie characters who “play by their own rules.”
+Even our politics have shifted such that anyone who works within the system is rightly suspected of losing touch with regular people.
 Well, that’s how we treat rulebreaking males, anyway.
 Rulebreaking females are ruthlessly dissected, their unforgivable flaws dwelled upon forever.
 Maybe boys are picking up on what gets celebrated and not caring so much about doing what they’re told.

 Now, just to be 100% clear, I’m not arguing for less compassion for girls.
 Let’s just not neglect boys.
 Extending concern is part of our moral duty, and that’s not enough, doing so also makes sense for societal stability.
 Look at the track record when a country has a large number of unemployed young men.
 Bad things happen.
 If we’re looking towards a future in which millions of young men are going to have a harder time finding a keeping a job in the modern economy, then we’re playing with fire, and all of this is before driverless cars become dominant and throw millions of men out of work.
 We need to get ahead of this trend and build an educational system in which everyone can thrive.